 Puffy white cumulus clouds filled most of the sky.

-Then followed a delightful long and mostly high flight.
+Then followed a delightfully long and mostly high flight.
 Tetrahedrals pull smoothly due to their weight and very forward towing point.
-So instead of a 'twitching fish' kind of feel, tension would creep up and down at various speeds.
-Strong thermal lift would loft the tetra up to around 40 degrees or well above 200 feet altitude.
-Another time I felt cool air coming through the trees...
+So instead of a "twitching fish" kind of feel, tension tended to creep up and down at various speeds.
+Strong thermal lift would loft the tetra up to around 40 degrees and well above 200 feet of altitude.
+Another time, I felt cool air coming through the trees.
 Sure enough, the kite just sat stubbornly at a mere 20 degrees or so, pulling strongly but going nowhere in the rapidly sinking air!

 The presence of thermals also shifted the wind direction around a lot from minute to minute.
 While taking some video from beneath the shade of a tree, the shot ended when the kite steadily moved sideways and then disappeared behind some foliage.

 School pickup loomed, so the 10-Cell Skewer Tetrahedral kite was slowly brought down.
 The winder was a very solid wooden one and it's never had a problem with line being wound straight on under tension.

 As usual, the 10-cell Tetrahedral was a pain to launch inland.

 In fact, I had intended to fly at the beach, but there was a due-westerly breeze.
 This meant a very limited flying space was available, between rocks and a wet place :-)

 So, the local archery range was selected instead.
 This time, no arrows were flying so the kite was soon in the air.
 Again and again, short hopeful hops were the best that could be achieved.

 Large thermals were around and quite fresh gusts came through on a regular basis.
 However, it was a race against time to let out enough line and gain enough height before that sinking feeling started all over again :-( No amount of fancy line-working was working, if you get my drift.